DeveloperDilantha/AM-Bulk-Import-Websites-CSV/README.md

-# About Alexa Master Community!
+# Import multiple websites to Alexa Master using a CSV file
-Alexa Master is a popular community for advertisers to promote their websites for millions of visitors to get traffic for a reasonable price.
-Many advertisers lose their money on big companies as these companies charge a lot of money for a single visitor who are worthless 90% at the end.
-I keep developing this platform to help advertisers to save their money on worthless expensive web traffic.
-Explore more here: https://www.alexamaster.net/

-# What is this tool?
 I have developed a tool to import bulk websites to your alexamaster account.
-This tool will read a CSV file (Check Sample CSV File here: https://github.com/DeveloperDilantha/AM-Bulk-Import-Websites-CSV/blob/main/SampleCSV.csv) and import them to your user account in a flash.
-Here are main column names you must have in CSV,
+This tool will read websites list from a CSV file and import them to your user account in a flash.
+First of all create your CSV file by following below fields.

 1) URL - Your website address.